Elise Stefanik: Immigration

 Stefanik opposed Trump's 2017 executive order imposing a temporary ban on travel and immigration to the United States by nationals of seven Muslim-majority countries.

 Stefanik declined to condemn the Trump administration family separation policy, instead publishing a press release congratulating Trump after he signed an Executive Order to suspend new separations and detain families.

 On March 26, 2019, Stefanik was one of 14 Republicans to vote with all House Democrats to override Trump's veto of a measure unwinding the latter's declaration of a national emergency at the southern border.

-While previously supporting DACA, in 2021, Stefanik voted against the DREAM Act, which nine Republicans voted for.
+Although she had previously supported DACA, Stefanik voted against the DREAM Act in 2021.

+During the 2022 United States infant formula shortage, Stefanik criticized the Biden administration for supplying baby formula to undocumented immigrants, claiming that Biden was prioritizing immigrants over American citizens.
+Stefanik accused the Democrats of collaborating with "pedo grifters" in implementing this policy.
+Stefanik's office later stated she was referencing sexual misconduct allegations against one of the founders of the Lincoln Project.
+Stefanik has further claimed in a Facebook campaign advertisement in 2021 that Democrats were orchestrating a "permanent election insurrection" by granting amnesty to undocumented immigrants in order to "overthrow our current electorate and create a permanent liberal majority in Washington".
+After the 2022 Buffalo shooting, this advertisement received renewed criticism. congressman Adam Kinzinger cited Stefanik's advertisement as proof for his accusation that Stefanik had promoted the white nationalist replacement theory, a theory which the Buffalo shooter believed.
+An adviser to Stefanik denied the accusation, calling it a "new disgusting low for the Left, their Never Trump allies, and the sycophant stenographers in the media".

 Intelligence

 Stefanik voted to release the Nunes memo written by staff members of Representative Devin Nunes.
 Trump asserted that the memo discredited the investigation into Russian interference in the 2016 United States elections, but the Federal Bureau of Investigation asserted: "material omissions of fact ... fundamentally impact the memo's accuracy."

-Stefanik supported the ending of the House Intelligence Committee's investigation into Russian interference in the 2016 United States elections over the objections of Committee Democrats.
+Stefanik supported ending the House Intelligence Committee's investigation into Russian interference in the 2016 United States elections over the objections of Committee Democrats.

-Postal Service

-Stefanik was one of 26 Republicans to vote with the entire Democratic caucus in favor of a $25 billion relief bill for the US postal service at the height of the COVID-19 pandemic.

 Taxes

-On December 19, 2017, Stefanik voted against the Tax Cuts and Jobs Act of 2017.
+On December 19, 2017, Stefanik voted against the Tax Cuts and Jobs Act.
 In a December 18 Facebook post, she wrote, "The final bill does not adequately protect the state and local tax deduction that so many in our district and across New York rely on ...
 New York is one of the highest taxed states in the country, and families here rely on this important deduction to make ends meet."